 Pregnancy.
 It’s not known if it’s safe to take Concerta during pregnancy.
 More studies are needed to know if this drug is safe to take while pregnant.
 Before you start taking Concerta, tell your doctor if you’re pregnant or plan to become pregnant.

 Breastfeeding.
 It isn’t known if Concerta is safe to take while breastfeeding.
-This is because it’s unknown whether the drug passes into human breast milk or if it can cause side effects in a breastfed child.
+This is because it’s unknown whether the drug passes into human breast milk or if it can cause side effects in a child who is breastfed.
 If you’re breastfeeding or considering it, talk with your doctor.
 They can talk with you about the risks and benefits of taking Concerta and recommend healthy ways to feed your child.

 Concerta is classified as a Schedule II prescription drug.
 Drugs in this category are considered to have a high risk for misuse.